tbwork/anole-config/README.md

 ## 9 What is the principle

 Anole-loader's principle is simple.
 It based on a fact that a vast majority of common-used third-party frameworks retrieve properties first from the JVM system properties and then from their own mechanisms.
 So, what anole-loader do are resolving property resources from different locations and registering them to JVM system property table.
-Alougth the principle is simple, the part of resolving property resources efficiently could be a pretty chanllenge.